aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/programming-with-tables/auto-fit-to-window/_index.md

 doc.Save(dataDir);
 ```

-### Example source code for Auto Fit To Window using Aspose.Words for .NET
+### Example source code for Auto Fit To Window using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.